protocol/web3-dev-team/proposals/25-ipld-in-ipfs.md

 go-IPFS primarily uses legacy IPLD libraries -- go-ipld-format -- in the context of working primarily with UnixFS v1.
 Use of IPLD primarily flows through the [`DAGService`](https://github.com/ipfs/go-ipld-format/blob/master/merkledag.go), which sits on the BlockService, which is hardcoded to fetch through Bitswap, among other things.

-Several things sit on top of `DAGService` -- most prominently UnixFS.
+[Several things](https://hackmd.io/KnC0cZGPRvSQG0g8Z9OMXw) sit on top of `DAGService` -- most prominently UnixFS.

 The first goal here is to get to a go-ipld-prime based `DAGService`, as close in interface to the existing DAGService, so that libraries dependent on this service would require only minimal changes.

-A first step is proposing an ipld-prime interface for this revamp’d DAG service, and to write a minimal scaffold translating from that interface to the current implementation.
+A first step is proposing ipld-prime interfaces for this revamp’d DAG service, and to write a minimal scaffold translating from that interface to the current implementation.

 At that point, two people will continue working within the `dag service -> block service -> bitswap` and plumb through IPLD in that direction, while others will add more IPLD commands to the IPFS command line and handle propagating it to the various top level interfaces.

-We can also decide if we want to pursue updating some services that sit on top of `DAGService`.
+There is also a triage for which services that sit on top of `DAGService` are updated to what extent.

+There will be work on updating IPFS and IPLD documentation to reflect these changes and describe the new interface.

 #### What does done look like?

 * P0: I can build IPFS without go-ipld-format
+  * P1: Deprecate go-ipld-format
 * P1: I can import structured data (following links of generic codecs) directly from the IPFS command line
 * P1: structured data is importable and can be queried over the IPFS HTTP API
 * P2: I can query structured data directly from the IPFS command line
+* P1: Documentation allows plugin authors to update to the new interfaces

 ####  What does success look like?